darrellanderson/CrLua/README.md

-# CrLua
-Tabletop Simulator lua utilities
+# The TI4-TTS mod is now https://github.com/darrellanderson/TI4-TTS

 # A note about #include